TasminJannatTahsin/Manual_Testing_Project/README.md

-# 🛡️ Manual Testing Project
+# 🛡️ Manual Testing Project of a website

 ## 📖 Project Overview